vchavkov/fork-oneuptime/Devops/docs/rollback.md

 Run the deployment jobs manually in the pipeline which was last successful.

-Confirm the version number on the "About" modal on CBSUptime Dashboard.
+Confirm the version number on the "About" modal on CBS Uptime Dashboard.